terickson001/libnetgear/Readme.md

-#libnetgear
+# libnetgear

 A simple library to interface with Netgear routers' SOAP API Inspired by [pynetgear by balloob](https://github.com/balloob/pynetgear)

-##Installation
+## Installation
 Currently, the install process isn't automated (e.g.: `sudo make install`)

 The current method is to:
--- compile libnetgear.so with `make`
+- compile libnetgear.so with `make`
--- copy the lib to your systems library install directory &nbsp;&nbsp;&nbsp;&nbsp;e.g.:
+- copy the lib to your systems library install directory &nbsp;&nbsp;&nbsp;&nbsp;e.g.:
 ```bash
 cp ./lib/libnetgear.so /usr/lib/libnetgear.so
 ```
--- and finally move the headers to your systems include install directory &nbsp;&nbsp;&nbsp;&nbsp;e.g.:
+- and finally move the headers to your systems include install directory &nbsp;&nbsp;&nbsp;&nbsp;e.g.:
 ```bash
 mkdir /usr/include/netgear
 cp ./include/* /usr/include/netgear/
 ```

-##Usage
+## Usage

 For right now, here's an example program:
 ```c++